[LUM#22] Natural Creativity

 Can artificial intelligence be creative?
 For researcher Charles Lecellier and photographer Harald Schmidt, while AI can be surprising, human creativity is irreplaceable.

-Charles Lecellier then called on Harald Schmidt, a scientist and photographer with a keen interest in artificial intelligence.
-"In my photographic work, in addition to film and digital photography, I use generative computing, mainly as an abstraction assistant."
+Charles Lecellier then turned to Harald Schmidt, a scientist and photographer with a keen interest in artificial intelligence.
+“In my photographic work, in addition to film and digital photography, I use generative computing, primarily as a tool for abstraction.”

-With the advent of generative AI in 2022, Harald Schmidt discovered "a new and fascinating technology for creating photographic abstractions."
-This technology in no way replaces the photographer: "Most of the work in which I have applied generative computing began with an actual photographic act, taken with a digital camera or using analog techniques, to create assemblages, compositions, and mosaics."
+With the advent of generative AI in 2022, Harald Schmidt discovered“a new and fascinating technology for creating photographic abstractions.”
+A technology that in no way replaces the photographer: “Most of the works in which I’ve applied generative computing began with an actual photographic act—captured with a digital camera or using an analog technique—to create assemblages, compositions, and mosaics.”

-The colorful background images are artistic interpretations of the titles of scientific publications by Charles Lecellier and his team, created with the support of generative computing techniques.
+The colorful background images are artistic interpretations of the titles of scientific publications by Charles Lecellier and his team, created using generative computing techniques.